Last Updated on February 8, 2023 by Maggie McKneely

 One Day in Venice

 Do I recommend doing Venice in 10 hours?
 Not really.
 There are some places in the world that deserve much more than a day to truly appreciate them, and Venice is one of those places.
 It’s one of the best cities in Italy, for good reason.
+There’s so much you can’t see in just one day, such as the Venice lagoon islands.
 The few hours we spent there only whetted my appetite to go back and run around those labyrinthine streets again someday.

 There are a lot of one day in Venice itineraries on the internet that I found during my research, but many of them were impossible for our trip.
 That’s mostly because they are designed to be one full day, as in you get to wake up in Venice and go back to your hotel there at night.
 For us, that wasn’t an option.
 So if you’re ever in the position like my mom and I were, and so close that you can’t stand but go, even if it’s for just a few hours, here are my suggestions.